Care planning and communication are central to safe management of medicines for people during care at the end of their life.

 Controlled drugs

-It is good practice for two nurses or staff members to check and administer controlled drugs.
+In care homes, it is good practice for 2 nurses or members of staff to check and administer controlled drugs.
 This is not a legal requirement.
 Where staff do the second check, they should be trained and assessed as competent.

 You should have robust systems in place to review incidents.
 Report and respond to any discrepancies within reasonable time limits.
 Policies should include the name and contact details of anyone who you need to inform.
 Include details of the relevant NHS Controlled Drugs Accountable Officer (CDAO) at NHS England.